jasonacox/ProtosAI/llm/README.md

 # LLM Examples

+The goal of this section is to explore the different LLM models, specifically related to building, training, tuning and using these models.

+## LLaMA Models

+The [llama.cpp project's](https://github.com/ggerganov/llama.cpp) goal is to run LLaMA models using integer quantization to allow the use of these LLMs on small scale computers like a MacBook.

+In the folder [llama.cpp](https://github.com/jasonacox/ProtosAI/tree/master/llm/llama.cpp) we explore the use of the 7B Llama-2 model using llama.cpp (C/C++) and llama-cpp-python (python) projects.

+* Building an locally hosted LLM OpenAI API compatible server
+* Building a python based CLI chatbot that keeps conversational context
+* Build for MacOS (with or without Metal acceleration) and Linux with a Nvidia GPU (CUDA)
+* Train the model on user supplied documents

 ## Bigram Model

 This experiment uses the introductory training model based on the lecture and work by Andrej Karpathy and his nanoGPT project (https://github.com/karpathy/nanoGPT).
 I adjusted the training model to use the GPT tokenization method (tiktoken) for word embedding.
 It uses a Bigram Language model which simply looks at previous word to determine the next.